 When the patient's prolactin levels were tested on day 13, doctors found him to be at 48.2 ng/mL, while the average range is between 1.4ng/mL to 242.2 ng/mL for a male.
-On day 14, the doctors pulled him off of the drug in order to monitor whether the Risperdal was in fact the culprit of the increased hormone levels; in just 10 days, his numbers dropped into the average range at 9.6 ng/mL.
-Unfortunately, it took the patient a number of days before his breast ceased producing the discharge, and by day 87 his breast size had decreased 75%.
+On day 14, the doctors pulled him off of the drug to monitor whether the Risperdal was the culprit of the increased hormone levels; in just 10 days, his numbers dropped into the average range at 9.6 ng/mL.
+Unfortunately, it took the patient a number of days before his breast ceased producing the discharge, and by day 87, his breast size had decreased 75%.

 - Growth and pubertal delay

 2012 Johnson & Johnson Settlements

 In September 2012, Johnson & Johnson faced six separate lawsuits relating to Risperdal and came to a settlement in all six of them.
 All six of the trials resulted in confidential settlements—which many contribute to the subpoenas that would have required the CEO of Johnson & Johnson to testify, as well as a former FDA Commissioner.